 Departments are responsible for complying with the procurement procedures established

 herein.
 Departments are liable for purchases that are made that are not compliant

 with procurement regulations, policies, and procedures.
 Departments will be held accountable

 for improper handling of procurement.
 At the discretion of the MSU-Bozeman Director

-of Procurement, the delegation authority established herein may be reduced, suspended
+of Procurement & Contract Services, the delegation authority established herein may

-or revoked for failure to adhere to State laws, rules, and procurement procedures.
+be reduced, suspended or revoked for failure to adhere to State laws, rules, and procurement

 PURCHASES FOR PERSONAL USE ARE NOT ALLOWED.

-The Director of Procurement at MSU-Bozeman is designated as the ratifying official and will seek approval of the ratification from the University Business Office.
-Upon approval, the Director of Procurement will ratify the unauthorized commitment.
+The Director of Procurement & Contract Services at MSU-Bozeman is designated as the ratifying official and will seek approval of the ratification from the Assistant Vice President for Financial Services.
+Upon approval, the Director of Procurement & Contract Services will ratify the unauthorized commitment.
 The authority may be exercised only when -

 - Supplies or services have been provided to and accepted by the University, or the University has obtained or will obtain a benefit resulting from performance of the unauthorized commitment;